happyDomain/help/content/introduction/deploy/config.en.md

 : Secret key used to verify JWT tokens.

 See also [OpenID Connect settings]({{% relref "oidc" %}}).

+#### Accounts and data

+By default (embedded login, no `external-auth`), every account is created and stored in **your own instance's** database, using whichever `storage-engine` you configured above.
+Nothing is ever sent to happydomain.org: the project's hosted instance at `app.happydomain.org` is just one deployment among others, entirely separate from any instance you run yourself.

+The three options above can be combined to shape how registration behaves on your instance:

+- Leave everything default: anyone can self-register, and (unless `no-mail` is set) must validate their email address before the account is usable.
+- `no-mail`: registration stays open, but the email verification step is skipped; accounts are usable immediately.
+Useful when no SMTP relay is configured.
+- `disable-registration`: no new account can be created through the public form or API; existing accounts still work, and accounts can still be provisioned through `external-auth` or OIDC.
+- `no-auth`: removes the whole notion of accounts; every visitor shares a single default account.
+Suited for local/single-user or evaluation setups.

 ### Specific to registrars